azizyilmaz/digital-wallet-project/README.md

 ## About the Project

-This project is a digital wallet platform built on a microservices architecture that enables users to create and manage wallets, perform balance operations, and execute financial transfers.
+This project is a digital wallet platform built on a microservices architecture that enables users to create and manage customers, create and manage wallets, perform balance operations, and execute financial transfers.

-Different modules (such as Wallet Service, Transaction Service) communicate with each other via REST and Feign Client.
+Different modules (such as Customer Service, Wallet Service, Transaction Service) communicate with each other via REST and Feign Client.
 Security is enforced via role-based access control (Manually control at the application level, ie the service layer).

 ---

 ## Modules

+- **customer-service**: Handles customer creation, and customer inquiry.
 - **wallet-service**: Handles wallet creation, and balance inquiry.
 - **transaction-service**: Manages money transfer transactions.